Exabyte-io/documentation/docs/cli/jobs.md

 ## Interactive parallel jobs

 Interactive parallel jobs are not supported by design.
-Users are encouraged to prototype calculations on the master node (using 2-8 CPU and < 1min walltime per user) instead, and submit larger debug tasks into the debug queue.
+Users are encouraged to prototype calculations on the login node (using 2-8 CPU with < 1min walltime per user) instead, and submit larger debug tasks into the debug queue.

 ## Non-interactive batch jobs

 Our batch system is based on the PBS model, implemented with the Moab scheduler and Torque resource manager.

 Typically, the user submits a batch script to the batch system.
 This script specifies, at the very least, how many nodes and cores the job will use, how long the job will run, and the name of the application to run.

 ## Sample Batch Scripts